dgerosa/machinelearning4physics_bicocca_2026/examsubmission.md

 These are some instructions to submit your exercises, assuming you don't know how to use git.
 But if you're a git pro just go ahead and use your terminal!

 1. Go to [github.com](www.github.com) and create an account there (if you don't have one already).
 Pick a professional username please.
-2. Hit the + button at the top and create a new repository
+2. Hit the + button, then "New repository".
 3. Call your new repository `machinelearning4physics_bicocca_2026_solutions` and set it to **PRIVATE**
 4. Click on *Upload existing files*
 5. On the next page, upload your exercises and then click the green button `Commit changes`